 4) Brush and floss before your oral surgery.

-You’ll definitely want to brush and floss prior to your wisdom teeth removal or other oral surgery procedure.
+You’ll definitely want to brush and floss before your wisdom teeth removal or other oral surgery procedure.
 Keeping your mouth clean will help to reduce the risk of infection and other potential issues during your treatment.
 Also, if you are a smoker or use other tobacco products, we recommend you refrain from doing so for at least 12 hours before your surgery.
 This will help to ensure a quicker, more complete recovery.

 5) Bring a friend or family member.

 Depending on the circumstances surrounding your oral surgery, you may require heavy sedation before the procedure.
-This will mean you shouldn’t drive for a while afterward, so you’ll need a little help from a friend or family member with getting from point A to point B. It’s also a good idea to have someone stay with you for several hours after the surgery is completed.
+This will mean you shouldn’t drive for a while afterward, so you’ll need a little help from a friend or family member to get from point A to point B. It’s also a good idea to have someone stay with you for several hours after the surgery is completed.
 Just to be safe and make sure you don’t have complications or need anything.

-6) Plan to rest post oral surgery.
+6) Plan to rest post-oral surgery.

 Your sedation will likely wear off 30 to 45 minutes after your surgery, and you’ll be able to go home to rest.
-The residual effects of sedation dentistry and general anesthesia can last for up to 24 hours, so you’ll need to plan ahead to be able to relax and take it easy.
-The post-op R&R might be the best part of surgery.
+The residual effects of sedation dentistry and general anesthesia can last for up to 24 hours, so you’ll need to plan to be able to relax and take it easy.
+The post-op R&R might be the best part of the surgery.
 Cue up your favorite Netflix shows, and snuggle in.